andykuo0956/005-ml-group-project/03-ml-groupProject-code/readMe.md

 ## Report

-For detailed analysis and results, refer to the project report located in
+For detailed analysis and results, refer to the project report.